Himangshu30/Python-Forensics/README.md

 Python Digital Forensics Cookbook
 This is the code repository for [Python Digital Forensics Cookbook](http://bit.ly/pyforcookbook)

 Develop code that extracts vital information from everyday forensic acquisitions.
 Increase the quality and efficiency of your forensic analysis.
-Leverage the latest resources and capabilities available to the forensic community.
+Leverage the latest resources and capabilities available to the forensic community....

 **Book Description**